triplea-game/triplea-game.github.io/dev_docs/dev/code_guidelines.md

+---
+layout: page
-## Java Code Guidelines for Pull Requests
+title: Java Code Guidelines
+permalink: /dev_docs/dev/code_guidelines
+---

 ### Use google code conventions when there is disagreement on format etc..
 - When in doubt, follow: https://google.github.io/styleguide/javaguide.html